Skip to main content

 • The handling method of the payload is, by default, invoked on the main thread.

 If you need to do some computation that is resource intensive, then the work should be done on the network thread, instead of blocking the main thread.
-This is done by setting the HandlerThread of the PayloadRegistrar to HandlerThread#NETWORK via PayloadRegistrar#executesOn before registering the payload.
+This is done by setting the HandlerThread of the PayloadRegistrar to HandlerThread#NETWORK via PayloadRegistrar#executesOn before registering the payload for serverbound connections, and by passing in the HandlerThread to RegisterClientPayloadHandlersEvent#register for clientbound connections.

 final PayloadRegistrar registrar = event.registrar("1")